 2017 - Robin Berkman v.
 County of Dover

-and charged with the robbery and attempted murder of the store clerk.
+arrested and charged with the robbery and attempted murder of the store clerk.
 After a trial by jury, Robin was found guilty and sent to State prison.
-Robin, who always denied committing the crime, contacted the Actual Innocence Association (AIA) while in prison.
+Robin, who always denied committing the crime, contacted the Actual Innocence Association (AIA) while

+in prison.
 The AIA reviewed the case and, convinced that Robin was innocent, asked the District Attorney to reopen Robin’s case.
-The DA’s office did so and found that another person who was confined to another State prison had confessed to committing the robbery
+The DA’s office did so and found that another person who was confined to another State prison had confessed to committing

 2016 - People v Kelly Roberts

-(the twenty oxycodone tablets on the ground), stating that the warrantless search was improper.
-The prosecution will attempt to show that the warrantless search of the defendant’s premises was justified under the Emergency Doctrine to prevent the contraband
+evidence (the twenty oxycodone tablets on the ground), stating that the warrantless search was improper.
+The prosecution will attempt to show that the warrantless search of the defendant’s premises was justified under the Emergency Doctrine to prevent

 2015 - Morningside Heights Booster Club Inc v Casey Cheatham